John Cleave Benton

 - Died December 12, 1937 in Dothan, AL USA

-Pitcher Rube Benton reached the majors as a 20-year-old with the Cincinnati Reds in 1910.
-Within a few years, he had become a key part of the team's rotation but also earned a reputation for his drinking.
-He was traded to the New York Giants in 1915.
-The deal was originally announced as Benton to the Pittsburgh Pirates for $4,000, but the Giants claimed they got Benton for $3,000.
-National League President John Heydler ruled that Benton was property of the Giants.
+Pitcher Rube Benton reached the majors with the Cincinnati Reds in 1910.
+Within a few years, he was a key part of the team's rotation but also earned a reputation for his drinking.
+He was traded to the New York Giants in 1915; the deal was originally announced as Benton to the Pittsburgh Pirates for $4,000, but the Giants claimed they got Benton for $3,000.
+National League President John Heydler subsequently ruled that Benton was property of the Giants.
 In the 1917 World Series, he threw a five-hitter to beat the Chicago White Sox in Game 3 but got the loss in Game 6 as the Sox scored four unearned runs.
-After missing most of 1918 while serving in the Amry during World War I, he came back in 1919 to go 17-11 with a 2.63 ERA.
+After missing most of 1918 while serving in the Army during World War I, he came back in 1919 to go 17-11 with a 2.63 ERA.

 After his big league career, Benton pitched for the Minneapolis Millers for eight seasons.
 He seriously injured his pitching hand in a car accident after the 1930 season but came back and was 13-13 the next year.
 In 1932, at age 45, he was 18-7 as the Millers won the American Association title.
 In 1933, he briefly managed the Huntington Boosters.
 He retired in 1934 and was killed in a car accident in 1937.